jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 ### Compatibility with other extensions

 I will list here known issues, benign or serious, with other extensions.
+One important note though: As per [Chrome API](https://developer.chrome.com/extensions/webRequest#implementation), only one extension can modify the request or response headers, and only one extension is allow to redirect a request.

+##### Adblock Plus